kiowa-scott-hurley/ARDC-ML/job-monitoring/README.md

 This folder includes templates required to monitor a Python job on MASSIVE, and a Jupyter notebook to analyse the outputs.

+We have included an example with concrete steps in CNN_example/README.md which we recommend you try first.

 It is important to note the job monitoring template provided here is set up specifically for Python jobs - if you require assisstance editing it to be appropriate for other jobs please email us at help@massive.org.au.

 ## Instructions to monitor your own job